revault/practical-revault/transactions.md

 The transaction which spends the [`unvault_tx`](#unvault_tx) `output[0]` using the N-of-N path and pays back to a deposit output (it is therefore another vault deposit transaction).

-The Cancel transaction is signed using the `ALL | ANYONECANPAY` signature hash flag, to allow watchtowers (or anyone else) to attach fee-bumping inputs.
+The Cancel transaction is signed using the `ALL` signature hash flag.

 The Cancel transaction is signed at a fixed `22 sat/WU` feerate.
 This is in order to reduce the funds burden on *each* of the watchtowers.